 Traditional Surrogacy vs. Gestational Surrogacy

-Surrogacy refers to the process of third party reproduction wherein a woman agrees to become pregnant and carry someone else’s baby under a contract.
+Surrogacy refers to the process of third party reproduction, wherein a woman agrees to become pregnant and carry someone else’s baby in her womb, under a contract.
 Whether the baby has any genetic connection to the surrogate depends on the kind of surrogacy method chosen.
+Those looking at surrogacy options in India must ensure they know about the procedure well in advance — almost all clinics offering commercial surrogacy offer only the gestational arrangement.
+Read on to know further.

-Surrogacy in India is legal.
-It can be availed by heterosexual couples who are unable to bear a child on their own for some medical reason, by same sex couples, and by single men for whom surrogacy is the only way in which parenthood can be achieved.
-Also visit India Surrogacy Frequently asked questions.
-(The pic on the left is an African fertility symbol.)
+Surrogacy services can be availed by heterosexual couples who are unable to have a child on their own, by same sex couples, and by single men/women for whom surrogacy is the only way in which parenthood can be achieved.

 We list below the important features of gestational and traditional surrogacy: